 Including constructed response questions on an exam with selected response items enhances students' opportunities to accurately demonstrate their learning.
 Responses to these types of questions are usually structured individually by students and are typically several sentences or several paragraphs in length, depending on the question asked or task assigned.
-Additionally, a well-designed constructed response question should invite several different possible answers or responses.
-Here are a few suggestions for how to design constructed response questions:
+Additionally, a well-designed constructed response questions for how to design constructed response questions: